-Today marks the 2nd anniversary of my father’s death.
+December 10, 2015 marks the 6th anniversary of my father’s death.
 Army Lt.
 Col. Robert Alphonso Swett, Jr. Yes, I am a proud daughter and yes, I miss him terribly.
 But, I am not here to recount the significant accomplishments he achieved during his 82 years on this earth.
-Instead I want to share some moments from the last weeks of his life.
+Instead, I want to share some moments from the last weeks of his life.

 He was frequently in the hospital and made the rounds of several rehab facilities.
 He fell and had a brain hemorrhage.
 We were certain he wouldn’t survive.
 He was diagnosed with lung cancer.
 We were certain he wouldn’t survive.
 Time passed and we began to believe that his spirit and will to live were so strong he could combat anything that came his way.